2025 Asia's 50 Best Restaurants: Complete Rankings & Guide

 Hong Kong, Hong Kong

 On the fifth floor of a Central address, Mono has built one of Hong Kong's most discussed tasting counter experiences by doing something the city rarely rewards: committing fully to Latin American cuisine at fine-dining scale.
-Chef Ricardo Chaneton's 30-seat format earned a Michelin star and a top-25 ranking on Asia's 50 Best in 2025, with a menu that moves between Venezuelan roots, Italian technique, and ingredients sourced across three continents.
+Chef Ricardo Chaneton's 30-seat format earned a Michelin star and a top-25 ranking on Asia's 50 Best in 2025, with a menu that moves between Venezuelan roots, Italian technique, ingredients sourced across three continents.

 Seoul, South Korea

 On the 36th floor of Josun Palace in Gangnam, Eatanic Garden holds a Michelin star and a place at #25 on Asia's 50 Best Restaurants 2025.
-Chef Son Jong-won builds seasonal tasting menus around Korean ingredients and fermentation technique, served without a printed menu — illustrated cards announce each course instead.
+Chef Son Jong-won builds seasonal tasting menus around Korean ingredients and fermentation technique, served without a printed menu, illustrated cards announce each course instead.
 The wine program matches the kitchen's ambition across a cellar of over 1,000 labels.

 Taipei, Taiwan